RAGE-toolkit/Artic-nf/README.md

 ```
 If the above fails, then follow the manual_package_install.txt

-If you want to save the paramets for long time (output_dir, fast5_dir, guppy_basecaller path) edit it in "nextflow.config" and run the below command.
+The workflow can be run using two ways.
+Edit the file paths and other parameters in "nextflow.config" and follow the below step.
 ## Pipeline can be run as follows
 ```
- nextflow main.nf
+ nextflow main.nf -c
 ```

 ## Alternatively you can run the below command to execute the pipeline (change the path accordingly)